-Lying just north of Pretoria at De Wildt in the picturesque extremely ancient Magaliesberg mountains ( 2nd most ancient mountains in the world over 3 billion years old) is the Ann Van Dyk Cheetah Centre.
+Lying just north of Pretoria at De Wildt in the picturesque extremely ancient Magaliesberg mountains (2nd oldest mountain range in the world - over 3 billion years old) is the Ann van Dyk Cheetah Centre.
 It is clear when visiting the cheetah centre that the driving ideals here are not overtly commercial like other wildlife venues in the area but ones of conservation and the promotion of ecologically sound principles and awareness.
 Despite excellent sponsorships and support it relies very heavily for its existence on you the visitor.
 You can be reassured that your attendance fees here contribute mostly to the welfare of the centre and the animals in particular cheetahs and the less favoured African Wild Dog.

-Although the Cheetah breeding programme was the main initiative that led to the foundation of the centre in 1971 there are many other animals whose continued existence and genetic diversity is supported by various breeding programmes at the centre.
-There are African Wild Dog, Brown Hyena, Honey Badger, Caracal, Vultures, Ostriches, Impala and Meerkats in various projects.
+Although the Cheetah breeding programme was the main initiative that led to the foundation of the centre in 1971, there are many other animals whose continued existence and genetic diversity is supported by various breeding programmes at the centre.
+Here one can see African Wild Dog, Brown Hyena, Honey Badger, Caracal, Vultures, Ostriches, Impala and Meerkats in various projects.

 The African Wild Dog is greatly threatened in the wild mainly by domestic dog diseases to which it has no resistance.

-The staff are young ,knowledgeable and enthusiastic and interacting with the cheetahs during the three hour programme and tour there is a great pleasure.
-We try to arrive early with tour groups and spend some time in the gardens around reception, there is wonderful birdlife and indigenous plants and inside the reception lapa (South African for hall or outside meeting area) are tea and coffee making facilities.
+The staff are young, knowledgeable and enthusiastic and interacting with the cheetahs during the three-hour programme and tour there is a great pleasure.
+We try to arrive early with tour groups and spend some time in the gardens around the reception, there are wonderful birdlife and indigenous plants and inside the reception lapa (South African for a hall or outside meeting area) are tea and coffee making facilities.
 Indeed if you have to leave your hotel early for the morning programme ask your hotel for a packed breakfast and you can enjoy it on a picnic there while you wait for the programme to start.

-Please wear sun hat and sun screen and in the summer months light clothing as the climate to the north of the Magaliesberg is considerably warmer than Johannesburg.
-Comfortable walking shoes are a must too.
-But venue is also wheel chair friendly.
+Please take along a sun hat and sunscreen and in the summer months light clothing is recommended as the climate to the north of the Magaliesberg is considerably warmer than Johannesburg.
+Comfortable walking shoes are a must as well.
+But the venue is also wheelchair friendly.

-At the centre of all, of course, are the Cheetahs and its being up close to these wonderful creatures and experiencing their company that is the crowning glory of your visit.
+At the centre of all, of course, are the Cheetahs and it's being up close to these wonderful creatures and experiencing their company that is the crowning glory of your visit.
 You might like to consider while in the region visiting other attractions.
-This area to the north west of Johannesburg and Pretoria is Gauteng and North Wests Province's most scenic region.
+This area to the north-west of Johannesburg and Pretoria is Gauteng's and the North West's province's most scenic region.
 The Cradle of Humankind is close by as too is Lesedi Cultural Village, Chameleon African Craft Market, The Elephant Sanctuary, The Monkey Sanctuary and the Harties Cable Way to the top of the Magaliesberg Mountains.

-Pick up and drop back anywhere Jo'burg/Pretoria/OR Tambo included in price.
+Pick up and drop back anywhere in the Johannesburg/Pretoria/OR Tambo included in price.

-On Tuesday, Thursday, Saturday and Sunday mornings tour starts at 8.00am when there is “The Cheetah Run ” ZAR200.00 pp for extra time and fees.
+On Tuesday, Thursday, Saturday and Sunday at 08h00 there is “The Cheetah Run ” followed by a two-hour tour of the centre.
+ZAR200.00 pp for extra time and fees.

 Groups of 7 or larger please contact us for a quotation.

-Adult humans are not seen as prey by cheetahs as we are too big but small children are!
-So no children under 6 years are allowed at these programmes (but special family tours can be arranged).
-Please contact
+Adult humans and larger children are not seen as prey by cheetahs as we are too big but small children are!
+So no children under 6 years are allowed at these programmes but special family tours can be arranged.

-Mmilo Tours with exact group size and make up for a quotation.
+Please contact Mmilo Tours with exact group size and children's ages for a quotation.